fauzancodes/fauzancodes/README.md

 ### A Geophysical Engineer turned Fullstack Developer.

-I have 1.8 years of experience as a profesional.
-My frontend expertise includes modern technologies like Next.js and Tailwind CSS, enabling me to create responsive web designs, manage client and server-side rendering.
-On the backend, I’m skilled in building REST APIs, implementing gRPC, and designing databases with Golang.
-I also have a solid foundation in DevOps, proficient in containerizing applications with Docker and Kubernetes, and managing cloud infrastructure using AWS EC2, ECS, and EKS.
+Hi, I'm Fauzan, a Full Stack Developer.
+I specialize in developing web applications with lightweight, responsive user interfaces using Next.js and TailwindCSS, paired with high-performance, modular, and scalable APIs (REST & gRPC) using in Go.
+Additionally, I have strong proficiency in application container orchestration with Docker and Kubernetes, and experience with cloud infrastructure services such as AWS EC2, ECS, and EKS.

+I have 1.9 years of experience as a profesional.
 I’ve successfully contributed to 24 projects, delivering 22 web applications.
 My analytical skills and problem-solving abilities ensure me to adapt quickly and consistently find effective solutions.

 ### Here i made several free applications that can make your life easier, just check below!